 The Strange Case of The Adult Version of Dracula

 |Like a version.|

-Following suit, online booksellers and auction posts have frequently insinuated Ed's involvement.
-A current listing at Amazon has a going price of $65, and though Ed is not mentioned, that inflated price is likely influenced by all of the speculation.
-(I fortunately scored a copy on Ebay just a little while back for $20 bucks, even though that seller did mention the possible Ed connection.)
+Following suit, online booksellers and auction posts have frequently insinuated Ed's involvement in the book.
+A current listing for Dracula at Amazon has a going price of $65, and though Ed is not mentioned, that inflated price is likely influenced by all of the speculation about his participation.
+I fortunately scored a copy on Ebay just a little while back for $20 bucks, even though that seller did mention the possible Ed connection.

 But is it Eddie or not?
 Here are some excerpts to help you decide:

 Her eyes closed and her hair plastered to her sweat-soaked forehead.
 She was leaning back on her arms, and the muscles trembled as they supported the weight of her upper torso.
 She kept moving her ass, and all the while the seep of her juices flowed over my finger and into my cupped hand.